 Shouting and screaming

-A person with dementia may scream, shout or moan or use abusive language, occasionally or repeatedly.
-Here are our tips for managing shouting.
+A person with dementia may scream, shout or moan or use abusive language, occasionally or over and over again.

 - You are here: Shouting and screaming